AndroDevcd/Sharp/README.md

 that was designed to improve the speed and efficiency when writing robust software.

 Sharp's syntax design is elegantly simple and easy to read.
-Allowing you to focus more on what the code is doing rather that the syntax
+Allowing you to focus more on what the code is doing rather than how to write the code.
 ```javascript
 // Ths is a hello world program!
 mod app;